anshajk/blog/blog/content/_index.md

   featured_image: '/images/gohugo-default-sample-hero-image.jpg'
 ---

 Welcome to my blog with some of my work in progress.
-I've work in software and write posts on the same.
+I work in software and write posts on the software engineering, data engineering and machine learning.
+I ocassionally also write on productivity and astrophysics.